jessamynsmith/Alexa/README.md

 ## <a name="AlexaLambdaSamleKit">AlexaLambdaExamples.zip</a>
 While signed into the Developer Console, download https://developer.amazon.com/edw/res/download/AlexaLambdaExamples.zip Unzip it.
-There are several examples:
+There are several examples.
+In each sample folder are a src folder and speechAssets folder.

 * helloWorld
 * HistoryBuff : a skill that gives historical information that happened on a user provided day.